fbpx

 • Nonprofits: Often operating with narrow margins, nonprofits need reliable ways of identifying need, improving resource allocation, tracking donor relationships and charting the progress of campaigns.
 GIS can help with each of these initiatives.

-Reason #4: GIS Careers Can Make a Difference
+#4: Make a Difference

 With GIS technology capable of processing and analyzing increasingly complex data sets, societies can address challenging problems of both small and large scales more effectively.
 The geographic data collected today provides a comprehensive perspective and shines light on solutions.